 1. The bridge spans the River Seine

 The Pont Alexandre III (“pont” means “bridge in French) spans the famous River Seine in Paris.
-It’s located in a very important area of the city.
+It’s one of the most famous bridges in the city located in a very important area.

 What a better place to cross the Seine with the dome of Les Invalides in the background!